 In our modern day, computers touch virtually every aspect of our lives.
 Computers are in our places of work, our phones, even our washing machines and refrigerators.
 A programmer is someone who tells the computer what to do and how to do it.
 With the role of computers constantly expanding, it is very likely that demand for programmers will remain very high.
-If you’re thinking of a career in programming, here are some things to consider.
+If you’re thinking of a career in computer programming, here are some things to consider.

 What are the qualities of a good programmer?